base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/connecting-to-the-blockchain.md

 ## Types of Providers

-The term _provider_ describes a company or service that provides an API enabling access to the blockchain as a service, without the developer needing to run and maintain their own blockchain node.
+In blockchain development, the term _provider_ describes a company or service that provides an API enabling access to the blockchain as a service.
+This is distinct from the provider in the the React Context API or Redux Provider, though you will also wrap your app with `WagmiConfig` in a similar manner.

+These services enable interacting with smart contracts without the developer needing to run and maintain their own blockchain node.
 Running a node is expensive, complicated, and challenging.
 In most cases, you'll want to start out with a provider.
 Once you start to get traction, you can evaluate the need to run your own node, or switch to a more advanced architecture solution, such as utilizing [Subgraph].

 Figuring out which type of provider to use can be a little confusing at first.
 As with everything blockchain, the landscape changes rapidly and search results often return out-of-date information.